-The value written to this register determines how many out-oflimit measurements must occur before an ALERT is generated.
-The default value is that one out-of-limit measurement generates an ALERT.
+The value written to this register determines how many out-of-limit measurements must occur before an \overline{ALERT} is generated.
+The default value is that one out-of-limit measurement generates an \overline{ALERT} .
 The maximum value that can be chosen is 4.

 The purpose of this register is to allow the user to perform some filtering of the output.
 This is particularly useful at the fastest three conversion rates, where no averaging takes place.
 This register is at Address 0x22.
+This register has other functions that are listed in Table 10.

-Table 14.
+Table 10.
 Consecutive ALERT Register Bit